[UPDATED 8/2/2022] "When will Gundam Planet open?" An investigation:

 This is a very long post of mostly complaining, but we want to continue to be so transparent with you about everything that's happening.

-TL;DR: We will open as soon as physically possible.
+TL;DR: We will open as soon as physically possible, whether it's in a shiny new showroom or a shiny new warehouse.
 We also will post about it everywhere so you will not miss it.
 We promise that if you are opening twitter and navigating to our profile to ask us if we're open, you will not be able to miss us talking about being open.
 If you are able to get to the contact page and send an email about us being open, we will make sure you'll see that we're open before you're even able to get to the form.

 We all appreciate your enthusiasm for our return to action so much.
 It genuinely means a lot how interested everyone is to see our new space, and we can't wait to show you either!
 I do personally ask that you read this post and understand the headache that our entire staff has been dealing with before making our customer service reps explain on the phone that we don't know when we'll be open yet and exactly why for likely the 7th time in a 5-hour span.